Legoless/Haystack/README.md

 ### Swift Support

-*Haystack supports Swift, but as it is written in Objective-C, it currently needs to be added to the bridging header.*
+*Haystack supports Swift, but as it is written in Objective-C, it currently needs to be added to the bridging header.
+Framework support on the way.*

 Contents
 ========